 Suggested items to bring: 1.
 Dry newspaper, lighter/matches, and kindling wood as it may have rained and it will be difficult to find dry twigs etc to start a fire.
 Also maybe bring lighter fluid or diesel fuel works great too.
 2. A leather glove or potholder to adjust the grill handle over the fire.
 3. Life preservers if you prefer them if you use the canoe.
 4. Decals/bumper stickers to add to the collection in the outhouse.
 I have extra push pins there to use to place your decals.
 5. Bow saw to use if you’ll want to cut up dead/down firewood.
 6. Bug spray.
 7. Camp chairs.

 You will see my "No Trespassing" signs as you drive in the road to the campsite but just ignore those please.

 Verizon has good cell service at the campsite.
 AT&T does not and am not sure on other carriers.

 The Drop Tine Bar & Grill in Cayuga 1.5 miles away from the campsite has great food and drinks.
-They're open at noon Thursday-Sunday.
+They're closed on Mondays & Thursdays and open at 3 PM on Tuesday & Wednesday, & open at Noon Friday, Saturday, & Sunday.